-To succeed in shaping a style and an unmistakable personality, within a very simple musical fashion, to a certain extent means a great achievement.
-This is the case of Rodolfo Biagi, who was born in the Buenos Aires neighborhood of San Telmo.
+To successfully shape a style and an unmistakable personality, within a very simple musical fashion, to a certain extent, means a great achievement.
+This is the case of Rodolfo Biagi, born in the Buenos Aires neighborhood of San Telmo.
 When he finished grammar school, he gave up his studies to devote himself to music.

 The Miguel Caló orchestra will be remembered as the best tango performance, one that goes beyond its age and that today is recognized for its great artistic qualities and by a dancing group that permanently evokes it with the notes of “Sans Souci”, maybe its emblematic interpretation.
 The forties reveal us the maturity of this great director, capable of assembling an outfit of young musicians of extraordinary capacity and professionalism.

 Born in Uruguay, his is a dense story, crowded with situations, full of anecdotes, some of which became mythical.
 A boy born in the deepest poverty, he had no studies, his only choice was work.
 When with his right instinct he found the path of music, he achieved what he aimed for: success and money.

 In 1936 Juan D’Arienzo successfully appeared in the disputable territory of popularity.
 He was just 35 years old, one less than Julio De Caro–stylistically placed on the other end of the musical horizon of tango- he had been a star since 1924 and D’Arienzo started to become one when Pablo Osvaldo Valle took him to the brand new El Mundo radio station.
 What in no way meant, at all, that D’Arienzo were a late tango player.
 Like almost all the musicians in those days, he started in tango as a boy.